-A PAC Control strategy can have many flowcharts, and several can be running simultaneously: up to 64 on a groov EPIC processor or SoftPAC, 16 on a SNAP PAC R-series controller, and 32 on a SNAP PAC S-series controller.
+A PAC Control strategy can have many flowcharts, and several can be running simultaneously: up to 16 on a SNAP PAC R-series controller, up to 32 on a SNAP PAC S-series, and up to 64 on SoftPAC.

 The Powerup chart (see example at right) is really a special-purpose chart and should be kept simple.
 It's best to avoid looping logic in the Powerup chart.
 Instead, use flow-through logic: initialize your variables, start other charts, and then end.
-If you have a significant amount of initialization, put initialization code in a separate chart named lnitialization.
+If you have a significant amount of initialization, put initialization code in a separate chart named Initialization.
 Then in the Powerup chart, use the Call Chart command to call the Initialization chart before starting other charts.